 There’s nothing sweeter than a short list of ingredients, don’t you agree?
 Well, for this easy recipe, you only need TWO ingredients: a Fuji apple and ground cinnamon.
 That’s it!

 I like to use Fuji apples.
 They are sweet, so they don’t require an added sweetener.
 And they withstand baking well.
 Honeycrisp is another good variety.
 I find that Granny Smith apples are a bit too tart for a recipe that has no added sugar.

 It’s so easy.
 I included the detailed instructions below on the recipe card.
 But here’s what you need to do:

 - You start by cutting the apple into slices.
 How to do it?
 I first cut it in half.
 Then I cut each of the halves into four wedges, and discard the core.
 Here’s a good guide for how to cut an apple.

 - Next, I sprinkle the slices with cinnamon and arrange them on a parchment-lined baking sheet.
 I don’t add any sugar!

-- The final step is to bake them until tender, about 10 minutes on each side at 400°F.
+- The final step is to bake the apple slices until tender, about 10 minutes on each side at 400°F.